rust-pcap/pcap/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate uses Rust 2018 and requires a compiler version >= 1.41 on Linux and Mac OSX and >= 1.46 on Windows.
+This crate uses Rust 2018 and requires a compiler version >= 1.46.

 The feature `capture-stream` depends on `tokio = "1.0"`.
 Therefore, when `capture-stream` is enabled, this crate requires a compiler version new enough to compile the `tokio` crate.